MattMcAdams/stratus/README.md

+> **WARNING: This project is no longer maintained.
+I'll keep this repo public for a while but plan to eventually decommission it.
+It is highly advised that you fork this repo or copy it's source code into your own project if you use this as a dependency.
+Let me know if you need help doing this and I'll do my best to work with you.**

 # Stratus
 Minimal, modular, and modest, Stratus offers several powerful Sass tools to get started with a web project.
 It can help standardize spacing, organize and manipulate color, and generate and maintain a typographical scale.